KaotoIO/kaoto-examples/openapi/README.md

 Generated REST DSL from OpenAPI maps `operationId` endpoints from the contract to `direct:operationId`

+RestOpenAPIRouteBuilder.java is a workaround to expose OpenAPI schema at /q/openapi

 ## Index
 | Name              | Description           | Tags          |
 | ---               | ---                   | ---           |